xiaohuirong/lilac/archoream/firefox-waterfall-theme/INSTALL.md

 ## Manual installation from a system installed package

-1. Go to `about:support` in Firefox.
+1. Go to `about:profile` in Firefox.

-2. Application Basics > Profile Directory > Open Directory.
+2. Click `open directory` on default-release config file's root directory.

-3. Open directory in a terminal.
+3. Open terminal on directory.

 4. create a symlink to the actual theme location:

   ```
   ln -sf /usr/lib/firefox-waterfall-theme chrome
   ```

-9. Restart Firefox.
+5. Go to `about:config` in Firefox.
+Set `toolkit.legacyUserProfileCustomizations.stylesheets` to true.

-10. Open Firefox customization panel and move the new tab button to headerbar.
+6. Restart Firefox.

-Done.
-See README.md for more details.
+7. Open Firefox customization panel and move the new tab button to headerbar.